LD4/entity_metadata_management/docs/0.1/index.md

 It is _RECOMMENDED_{:.strong-term} that change sets be published on a regular schedule.
 It is recognized that there are many factors that can impact implementation, including but not limited to, the volume of changes, the consistency of timing of changes, the tolerance of consumers for delays in the publication schedule, resources for producing _Change Sets_{:.term}.

-_Change Sets_{:.term} _MUST_{:.strong-term} be implemented as an _Ordered Collection Page_{:.term} following the definition in the Activity Stream specification.
+_Change Sets_{:.term} _MUST_{:.strong-term} be implemented as an _OrderedCollectionPage_{:.term} following the definition in the Activity Stream specification.
 The key points are repeated here with examples specific to Entity Metadata Management.

 #### Complete examples for a Change Set